 Although with different interpretations on some minor issues, all three exponents agreed that CBDCs are not similar to bitcoin in nature.
 CBDCs have no potential for Keiser and “are just a recreation of fiat money, but worse.”
 He asserted that “they are centralized and give the state the full power of perverse and global surveillance” to substantiate this theory.

-Argentine analyst Carlos Maslatón expressed himself along the same lines, saying that "if we analyze their essence, CBDCs are an extension of the current system.
-There is no difference, and I don't know why there are many talks about this idea".
-Precisely, he pointed out, the essential value of bitcoin is its limited issuance of 21 million coins.
+Argentine analyst Carlos Maslatón expressed himself along the same lines, saying that “if we analyze their essence, CBDCs are an extension of the current system.
+There is no difference, and I don’t know why there are many talks about this idea“.
+He pointed out that the essential value of Bitcoin is its limited issuance of 21 million coins.

-Just like the American, Maslatón said that central bank digital currencies represent a "risk to freedom.
-What they want is to monitor 100% of our movements," he said.
-However, he did not doubt that "bitcoin will win the battle and guarantee us to be free citizens of the world."
+Like the American, Maslatón said that central bank digital currencies represent a “risk to freedom.
+What they want is to monitor 100% of our movements,” he said.
+However, he did not doubt that “Bitcoin will win the battle and guarantee us to be free citizens of the world.”

-Kurman, meanwhile, was a bit more optimistic, stating that "if the government is trustworthy, CBDC could work."
+Kurman was more optimistic, stating, “If the government is trustworthy, CBDC could work.”
 The example he cited was, precisely, that of El Salvador.
-In his view, the Chivo dollar (the one that Salvadorans store in their Chivo wallet and exchange for bitcoin) is somewhat similar since "the Central Bank does create Chivo dollars, but the government controls it."
+In his view, the Chivo dollar (the one that Salvadorans store in their Chivo wallet and exchange for Bitcoin) is somewhat similar since “the Central Bank does create Chivo dollars, but the government controls it.”

 Despite what was expressed by the developer, the state bought the dollars that back the bills inside Chivo wallets.
 These funds have even passed audits when explaining the implementation of the Bitcoin Law in El Salvador.

 By allowing other self-custody wallets beyond the State one (Chivo), the entrepreneur said the Salvadoran government helped people from the very design of the law.
-If we replicate this, "having a programmable digital currency, cheaper and easier to use" could be positive.
-Of course, he clarified that it is necessary to monitor the issuance, which is unknown so far concerning the Chivo dollar, according to him.
+If we replicate this, “having a programmable digital currency, cheaper and easier to use” could be positive.
+Of course, he clarified that it is necessary to monitor the issuance, which is unknown so far concerning the Chivo dollar.